Home

 Table of Contents

 Every customer service representative, regardless of industry, will encounter difficult customers throughout their career.
 Whether they're angry, frustrated, or simply confused, these situations can quickly escalate into crises if not managed effectively.
 This is why mastering crisis management is a vital part of a service representative's skill set.
+Also, hotels should consider automation technologies such as an AI concierge or hotel WhatsApp for automating guest communication which will provide guests with optimal convenience an prompt responses.
 This blog will provide practical strategies for managing these challenging situations, turning negative experiences into positive outcomes, and ensuring professionalism is maintained at all times.

 Interaction behaviour models